What are the sources of carbon dioxide gas?

-The volcanic eruptions release magma, ash, dust and gases from deep below the Earth’s surface, one of the gases released is carbon dioxide, and the most common volcanic gases are water vapor, carbon dioxide, and sulfur dioxide.
+The volcanic eruptions release magma, ash, dust & gases from deep below the Earth’s surface, one of the gases released is carbon dioxide, and the most common volcanic gases are water vapor, carbon dioxide, and sulfur dioxide.

-Carbon dioxide gas increased due to the human activities such as the burning of oil, coal and natural gas, burning of fossil fuels, clearing of forests, and some industrial processes such as cement manufacturing.
+Carbon dioxide gas increased due to human activities such as the burning of oil, coal and natural gas, burning of fossil fuels, clearing of forests, and some industrial processes such as cement manufacturing.

-Carbon dioxide gas is produced from steel production, if you want to create steel, iron is melted and refined to lower its carbon content, and oxygen is combine with carbon in iron to form carbon dioxide gas.
+Carbon dioxide gas is produced from steel production, if you want to create steel, iron is melted and refined to lower its carbon content, and oxygen is combined with carbon in iron to form carbon dioxide gas.

-The fossil fuels are used to create the chemicals and petrochemical products which leads to carbon dioxide emissions, and the industrial production of ammonia and hydrogen most often use the natural gas or other fossil fuels as a starting base, creating carbon dioxide in the process.
+The fossil fuels are used to create the chemicals and petrochemical products which leads to carbon dioxide emissions, and the industrial production of ammonia and hydrogen most often uses natural gas or other fossil fuels as a starting base, creating carbon dioxide in the process.

-The petrochemical products like the plastics, the solvents, and the lubricants are created using the petroleum, and these products evaporate, dissolve, or wear out over time releasing even more carbon dioxide during the product’s life.
+The petrochemical products like the plastics, the solvents, and the lubricants are created using petroleum, and these products evaporate, dissolve, or wear out over time releasing even more carbon dioxide during the product’s life.